jimbo00000/RiftRay/README.md

 Oculus Rift DK2 enabled viewer for the worlds of [Shadertoy](https://shadertoy.com).

+## Instructions
+Tap the side of the Rift with one finger to dismiss the Health and Safety Warning and recenter your view.
+Look at the pictures in the gallery, and tap the Rift to be transported.
+Tap again to return to the gallery.

 ## Features
 - Adaptive performance scaling
 - Tracking volume display(on when near the boundary)